XiaYangLabOrg/scNetworkAtlas/README.md

 ```
 pip install pyscenic
 ```
-If you want to perform pathway enrichment analysis with enrichr you must install R and enrichr.
+If you want to perform pathway enrichment analysis with enrichr you must install R and enrichr OR use any R environment you have.
+Be sure that 'foreach' and 'doParallel' are installed in your R environment.
 ```
 conda env create -n enrichr --file install/pathway.environment.yml
 conda activate enrichr